Linked Data Notifications: a resource-centric communication protocol

 Sender to receiver interactions

-The following steps describe the interaction between sender and receiver:
+The following steps (in order without skipping) describe the interaction between sender and receiver:

 (1) A sender is triggered, either by a human or an automatic process, to deliver a notification; (2) The sender chooses a target resource to send notifications to; (3) The sender discovers the location of the target’s Inbox through the